Endogen/StelliteBot/README.md

 - `/ban`: Ban a user from the channel
 - `/delete`: Remove a message form the channel
 - `/wiki`: Search the wiki for a specific, XTL related, topic
+- `/poll`: Create a poll and get answers from users
 - `/help`: General bot-info an overview of all commands
 - `/feedback`: Send feedback to bot developer